Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -History of a heart transplant

--Obesity: extra body fat increases a woman’s risk of the pregnancy complications of gestational diabetes, high blood pressure disorders, birth defects, stillbirth, and labor abnormalities and the need for a cesarean delivery.
-In addition, evaluation and monitoring of her fetus is technically more difficult and may warrant different techniques to be utilized.
+-Obesity: extra body fat increases the risk of the pregnancy complications of gestational diabetes, high blood pressure disorders, birth defects, stillbirth, and labor abnormalities and the need for a cesarean delivery.
+In addition, evaluation and monitoring of the fetus is technically more difficult and may warrant different techniques to be utilized.

 For more information on MFMs and what issues can be addressed with preconception counseling, please see: